vandana2024/parabank/README.md

 #Reporting
 extent report
-plugin installet cucumber-extentreport  and extentsreport and then config file created in target. for running add plugin in testrunner file.
+plugin installet cucumber-extentreport  and extentsreport and then config file created in target. for running add plugin in testrunner file also define in utility files.

 #maven command
-In intellij see the maven ,click on the maven install and run
+In intellij see the maven ,click on the maven install and run the maven command